 To help manage unanticipated liquidity needs, the Society designated a portion of its net assets without donor restriction as a reserve to be invested long-term.
-Although the Society does not intend to spend from this reserve, the designation is voluntary and may be reversed by the governing
+Although the Society does not intend to spend from this reserve, the designation is voluntary and may be reversed by the governing board at any time to meet immediate cash requirements.
+Other items not available for general expenditures within one year include mission-related investments not readily liquidated, deferred compensation and severance obligations set aside by Board action, investments to fund annuities and unitrusts as well as endowments and net assets with donor-imposed restrictions extending beyond one year, and receivables not collectible within one year.

-To further supplement liquidity, the Society also has a \$20 million line-of-credit with the Bank of New York Mellon, which it can draw upon if conditions dictate (See Note 12).
+To further supplement liquidity, the Society also has a \$20 million line-of-credit with the Bank of New York Mellon, which it can draw upon if conditions dictate (See Note 13).